 On the other hand, the specific force for the high stages

 By varying the shape (width) of the cross sections in the transition, the location of the intersection of the specific force lines may be changed, i.e., the position of the jump.
 Changing the flow depth in the downstream channel will also change the position of the jump.
 Generally, an increase in the downstream depth will move the jump upstream; conversely, a decrease in the downstream depth will move the jump downstream.

 B. Gradual energy dissipation.
 The hydraulic jump may be avoided by providing a way to gradually dissipate the energy.
 This can be accomplished by varying the width or raising the bottom of the transition in such a way that the actual energy grade line (EGL) is a straight line joining the total heads at the two end sections [Fig. 3-12 (b)].
 In an actual design, first assume the flow profile and then proportion the dimensions of the raised bottom following applicable hydraulic laws.
 The following steps are recommended:

 Table 3-2 shows the computations of the channel transition, without hydraulic jump.
 Note the following:

 Figure 3-12 (b) shows the shape of the hump necessary to provide a gradual drop in the energy gradeline (EGL), thus avoiding the hydraulic jump.
-The specific force lines meet at the critical flow section located near the peak of the hump, to the right of Section 7 (Table 3-2).
+Note that the specific force lines intersect at the critical flow section, located to the right of Section 9 (Table 3-2).

 Chow, V. T. 1959.
 Open-channel Hydraulics.
 McGraw Hill, New York.